canonical/praecepta/en/index.md

 Here, the reader is expected to substitute their values for the placeholders.
 To minimise the risk of errors, instruct the reader that such values need to be substituted, especially when the first placeholder is referenced.
+There is no set style for the delimiter: the author should choose something unlikely to be confusing in the context, and use it consistently.

 However, in longer code blocks the placeholders become more difficult to manage and easier to overlook.
 Instead, consider defining the placeholders as